TainanNeves/HEartLab_Workflow/README.md

 ## 08 –

 # To Do:

-1. Add lines demarcating the faces of the tank in plots containing a tank.
+- Add lines demarcating the faces of the tank in plots containing a tank.
-2. DONE - Change electrode indicators to black (currently in red).
-3. In the optical export code, create a figure that is load with low filter to guide electrodes position.
+- In the optical export code, create a figure that is load with low filter to guide electrodes position.
 Keep the export file smooth, but export a single frame to guide this selection.
-4. DONE - Simplify the Potential plot code.
-Use the modularization method
-5. DONE - In potential plot, add the layer with the vertices
-6. Create a switch to select cameras for filtering instead of set it manually
+- Create a switch to select cameras for filtering instead of set it manually
-7. Verify why there is one more sample after syncronization and correct it
-8. Save the pixel position by clicking instead of insert it manually (Pick up a trace) - Save in variable
+- Save the pixel position by clicking instead of insert it manually (Pick up a trace) - Save in variable
-9. Add CL code
+- Correct CL code - Selection of the point must not be 100% automatizated (use peaks up or down)
+- add LAT/CV code
-10. Keep ROI and optical In in the sincronyzation code.
+- Keep ROI and optical In in the sincronyzation code.